kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

-# AWS Cost and Usage Report Setup
+# AWS Cross-Account Billing Integration

 There are many ways to configure Kubecost to pull the Cost and Usage Report (CUR) from AWS.